Courses I’ve taken through the Publishing Training Centre (PTC):

-I learned how to connect issues that may crop up in an edit, in order to help show authors where and how they’re going wrong.
+I learned how to connect issues that may crop up in an edit, in order to help show authors where and how they’re going off track.
 This course also taught me how to effectively edit for voice and perspective, in part by teaching authors about point-of-view.
 The knowledge I gained on this course has proven to be incredibly helpful in my work.

 Beginner’s Developmental Editing, taught by Jennifer Lawler, September-October 2017

 An introduction to developmental editing.
 Assignments covered: how to construct diplomatic queries on a manuscript, how editing for a publisher differs from editing for an individual author, balancing big-picture problems with sentence-level errors, problems common to fiction writing and how to help an author solve them, identifying structural weaknesses and working effectively with novelists.

 This course helped me to consolidate my knowledge of issues common to developmental editing of fiction.
 It gave me an overview of how to conduct a developmental edit for a traditional publisher and an understanding of the roles assigned in an editorial department.
 It also gave me a good understanding of how editing for self-publishers differs from editing for a traditional publisher.
 Additionally, I strengthened my knowledge of how to effectively and sensitively raise queries with authors as well as how to prioritise my queries.

 Book Mapping for Developmental Editors, taught by Heidi Fiedler, October 2016